silbersteine/Lok-Actions-Fork/README.md

     Choose whether GitHub Actions can create pull requests or submit approving pull request reviews.
 Allow GitHub Actions to create and approve pull requests

+make sure to assign proper filenames to keys on Lokalise. if your directory in project is locales/%LANG_ISO%/, then the filenames must be locales/%LANG_ISO%/FILENAME